David E. Hastings Stadium - Guelph Royals

 Access 4

 The accessibility of the stadium is pretty good.
-Although there are stairs to get into the grandstand, of course, there are plenty of areas where fans with mobility issues can watch from.
+Although there are stairs to get into the grandstand, there are plenty of areas where fans with mobility issues can watch from.
 There are washrooms accessible from the outside in the nearby hockey arena which provide enough service for the crowd at hand.
-Thankfully, portable toilets are not found at Hastings Stadium nor are they relied upon.
+Fans are able to use washroom facilities in the adjacent hockey arena or portable toilets on site.

 Return on Investment 4